xremap/xremap/doc/reference_multipurpose_key.md

 - Tap-preferred from `0ms` to `held_threshold_millis`:
   - If interrupted by another key press → tap-action
-    - The tap-action is pressed then released before the interupting key is pressed.
+    - The tap-action is pressed then released before the interrupting key is pressed.
   - If released alone → tap-action

 - Hold-preferred from `held_threshold_millis` to `tap_timeout_millis`:
   - If interrupted by another key press → hold-action
-    - The hold-action is pressed before the interupting key is pressed, and the hold-action is released when the multi-purpose key is released, independent of the interupting key.
+    - The hold-action is pressed before the interrupting key is pressed, and the hold-action is released when the multi-purpose key is released, independent of the interrupting key.
   - If released alone → tap-action

 - Always-hold from `tap_timeout_millis` to `∞`:
-  - At `tap_timeout_millis` the hold-action is pressed and it's released when the multi-purpose key is released.
+  - At `tap_timeout_millis` the hold-action is pressed.
+It's released when the multi-purpose key is released.

 The press event that triggers the multi-purpose key is not emitted.